iliasam/Laser_tape_reverse_engineering/README.md

 This project describes my work about reverse engineering electronics (laser rangefinder module) of a cheap "X-40" laser tape measure.
 I create my own firmware that allow to use this module for DIY purposes.
 Supported module types are: "512A" and "701A".
 Working of "703A" is confirmed by "Damian" here: [Link](https://www.hackster.io/iliasam/making-a-cheap-laser-rangefinder-for-arduino-4dd849).
+UPD 11/2019: Attention: It was found that newer "x-40" laser tape measures come with "M88B" modules.
+Marking is "88B" at the PCB near MCU.
+That modules are based on STM32F0 MCU (it has QFN-32 package).
+That modules are not supported by my firmware!
 Module dimensions: 25x13x50 mm.

 Big article in Russian: https://habr.com/post/327642/